 Machine data holds hidden secrets that deliver true insights about the operational health of your AWS infrastructure.
 Learn more about operational visibility from AWS today!

-The ELB Health Check is used by AWS to determine the availability of registered EC2 instances and their readiness to receive traffic.
+The ELB Health Check is used for AWS monitoring to determine the availability of registered EC2 instances and their readiness to receive traffic.
 Any downstream server that does not return a healthy status is considered unavailable and will not have any traffic routed to it.

 The ELB Health Check is configured with a protocol and port number to call on the target instances.
 A healthy EC2 instance is one that issues a response to a health check call with a 200 response code.
 Healthy machines are given a balanced portion of the traffic being directed through the ELB.

 Instances that return a status code which is not within the 200 range or which time out are designated as being unhealthy and will not receive traffic from the ELB.
 Health Checks are conducted with all downstream services on a period basis, allowing unhealthy instances to recover, and healthy instances to confirm their capacity to continue receiving traffic.